FreeRTOS/iot-reference-esp32/UseSecurityFeatures.md

 6. Set `Secure boot private signing key` to the path to the RSA 3072 private key you generated in step 1.
 7. Go back to main menu, Save and Exit.

+**NOTE**: This covers setting up Secure Boot with a single private key, but up to 3 private keys can be used.
+Refer to Espressif's documentation on [Secure Boot V2](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/security/secure-boot-v2.html)

 ### 5.1 Build and flash the Secure Boot enabled bootloader
 1. Build the bootloader by running the following command:
 ```